kevinjalbert/kevinjalbert.github.io/source/articles/2016-03-21-defined_methods-in-rake-tasks-you-re-gonna-have-a-bad-time.html.md

 end
 ```

-Now the two `.save` methods are scoped within the task block.
+Now the two `save` methods are scoped within the task block.
 This is esentially the same as inlining the code but you get to keep the advantage of meaningful method names.
 This option is probably the best first step if you don't need to share the method between tasks.
 Later you can extract it to a Class/Module if you need to use it elsewhere.